lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_03_error_management.md

 Second, the `RoomListRequestObject` accepts an optional `filters` parameter when instantiated.
 There are no validation checks in the `__init__` method because this is considered to be an internal method that gets called when the parameters have already been validated.

 Last, the `from_dict()` method performs the validation of the `filters` parameter, if it is present.
-I leverage the `collections.Mapping` abstract base class to check if the incoming parameter is a dictionary-like object and return either an `InvalidRequestObject` or a `RoomListRequestObject` instance (which is a subclass of `ValidRequestObject`).
+I made use of the `collections.Mapping` abstract base class to check if the incoming parameter is a dictionary-like object and return either an `InvalidRequestObject` or a `RoomListRequestObject` instance (which is a subclass of `ValidRequestObject`).

 ## Responses and failures